cotodevel/cgmodels/targetClientRenderers/NintendoDS/TexturedBlenderModelNDSRender/README.md

 ![ToolchainGenericDS](img/TGDS-Logo.png)

-This is the Toolchain Generic EnvMapping project:
+This is the Toolchain Generic TexturedBlenderModelNDSRender project:

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.